-The 8 Best Travel Shows To Stream On Netflix
+The 10 Best Travel Shows To Stream On Netflix

 Are you dreaming of that next adventure?
 Maybe with this exclusive travel club or even virtual reality?
 We all need to get away at some point.
-It’s hard to decide where to go, when to go, and why to pick one destination over another.
 Luckily television (teacher, mother, secret lover) is here to help.
-Netflix has a long list of travel shows to stoke the fires of your wanderlust.
+As if you already didn’t have vacation envy enough from all the bloggers and influencers, Netflix has a long list of travel shows to stoke the fires of your wanderlust.

 Here are some of the best travel shows on Netflix streaming, available to watch right now.

-Related: The 10 Best Travel Documentaries On Netflix Streaming
+Related: The 20 Best Travel Movies On Netflix Right Now

 Tales By Light isn’t your average travel show per se.
 The focus here is on great photographers and how they operate.
 The photographers they follow just happen to be some of the best in the world who have devoted their life to globetrotting so as to find the absolute best shot.
 Every corner of the world is covered over two seasons of breathtaking episodes and crazy escapades.
 Seriously, one episode is about swimming with anacondas in the Amazon.